Cycle 4 (2015 Deadline)

 Project Overview

 Landslides threats have traditionally been considered in the context of hazard (the likelihood or annual frequency of occurrence) rather than risk, which is a function of both hazard and the resulting consequences.
-This project will develop risk-based landslide maps, thus advancing the state of the practice in regional-scale landslide assessment.
-Products from the U.S. Government-supported partner’s current work on landslide vulnerability will applied in this internaitonal collaborative effort.
-Specifically, the research team will quantify the effects of landslide damages on residential and commercial structures based on the outcomes of the U.S. partner’s research.
-These are expected to include the fragility relationships relating landslide characteristics to building, community, and infrastructure damage, as well as risks to life-safety.
-Modifications will be made to these vulnerability characteristics as appropriate for building styles and construction practices in Lebanon.
-This research will drive the shift from currently employed qualitative assessment procedures to modern risk-based methodologies.
-The assessment techniques of the US project consider the combinations of landslide failure mode, topography, and building type that result in loss-of-life and capital losses.
-As part of this new collaborative PEER project, these techniques will be applied for the first time over regional scales in Lebanon using spatial databases of geology, topography, and building styles.
+This project aimed to develop risk-based landslide maps, thus advancing the state of the practice in regional-scale landslide assessment.
+Products from the U.S. Government-supported partner’s work on landslide vulnerability were applied in this international collaborative effort.
+Specifically, the research team worked to quantify the effects of landslide damages on residential and commercial structures based on the outcomes of the U.S. partner’s research.
+These include the fragility relationships relating landslide characteristics to building, community, and infrastructure damage, as well as risks to life-safety.
+Modifications were made to these vulnerability characteristics as appropriate for building styles and construction practices in Lebanon.
+This research represented the first time these techniques were applied over regional scales in Lebanon using spatial databases of geology, topography, and building styles.

 Final Summary of Project Activities